debsf5/covid-compliance/README.md

 Test2.3.py shows the division of ss in a general population.
 SS is categorised as the top 20% of individuals in a population.

+# Types of interactions:

+- Local interactions (p_local), i.e. with close contacts.
+These are individuals with whom one has repeated, sustained, and/or physical interactions on a regular basis.
+Examples include housemates, family members, close coworkers or friends.

+- Global interactions (p_global), i.e. with casual contacts.
+These are individuals with whom one has incidental, brief, or superficial contact on an infrequent basis.
+Examples include one-off or random acquaintances at the grocery store, on transit or in an elevator.
+Global interactions are represented in the models in the form of a parallel mode of mean-field global transmission.

 # Compliance is categorised into 4 levels: